AnaMMoreira/Election_Analysis/README.md

 ## 1. Overview of Election Audit

 Tom, a Colorado Board of elections employee, has requested an audit of the tabulated election results for the U.S. Congressional Precinct in Colorado.
 The task requested requires the total number of votes and their percentages for each candidate and the winning candidate.
 Additionally, a summary based on counties within the precinct was requested and a breakdown of votes per county for identification of the largest county turnout was incorporated into the tool.
-It had also been requested that the task be coded in Python in order to develop a tool that can be applied to other elections such as; other congressional districts, Senetorial districts, and local elections.
+It had also been requested that the task be coded in Python in order to develop a tool that can be applied to other elections such as; other congressional districts, Senatorial districts, and local elections.

-In order to develop this tool the election results data was provided in a Comma Seperated Values (CSV) file called election_results.csv and is located in the Resource folder .
+In order to develop this tool the election results data was provided in a Comma Separated Values (CSV) file called election_results.csv and is located in the Resource folder .
 This data included all votes cast in the election; Mail-In_Ballot, Punch Cards, and Direct Recording Electronic (DRE counting machines) voting methods.
-It contains 3 columns of information Balot ID, County, and Candidate.
+It contains 3 columns of information Ballot ID, County, and Candidate.

-Seth, Tom's manager, would like him to become familiar with writing an running Python scripst using a command line, in order to make updates to GitHub repository.
+Seth, Tom's manager, would like him to become familiar with writing an running Python script using a command line, in order to make updates to GitHub repository.
 Using and understanding the Python script will allow Tom to perform future updates and election audits and analysis.
-The Python code is found in the PyPoll_Challenge.py file and comments describing each data maniputation is cafully included so Tom or anyone looking at the code can easily follow and perhaps modify as needed.
+The Python code is found in the PyPoll_Challenge.py file and comments describing each data manipulation is carefully included so Tom or anyone looking at the code can easily follow and perhaps modify as needed.

 [PyPoll_Challenge.py]https://github.com/AnaMMoreira/Election_Analysis/blob/main/Resources/election_results.csv

 ## 2. Election-Audit Results

 For this project, the command line was used to upload and access files to update GitHub repositories, and starting the Python interpreter to write and run Python scripts.
-Git Bash is a Microsoft Windows environment application that installs Bash and Git on a Windows operating system and was ther terminal used.
+Git Bash is a Microsoft Windows environment application that installs Bash and Git on a Windows operating system and was the terminal used.
 After installing and setting up all the necessary tools the developed code was successfully run and yielded the following election results.
-The code outputs the results to the comand line as seen in the following screen capture.
+The code outputs the results to the command line as seen in the following screen capture.

 ![terminal output image]https://github.com/AnaMMoreira/Election_Analysis/blob/main/analysis/command_line_window.png